openmc-dev/openmc/docs/source/usersguide/input.rst

     Universe depth to plot at (optional).
 This parameter controls how many universe levels deep to pull cell and material ids from when setting plot colors.
-If a given location does not have as many levels as specified, colors will be taken from the lowest level at that lcation.
+If a given location does not have as many levels as specified, colors will be taken from the lowest level at that location.
 For example, if ``level`` is set to zero colors will be taken from top-level (universe zero) cells only.
 However, if ``level`` is set to 1 colors will be taken from cells in universes that fill top-level fill-cells, and from top-level cells